GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/declarativeNetRequest/index.md

 ### Rule limits {: #limits }

-There is a performance overhead to loading and evaluating rules in the browser, and so a number of limits apply when using the API.
+There is a performance overhead to loading and evaluating rules in the browser, so some limits apply when using the API.
 Limits depend on the type of rule you're using.

 #### Static rules {: #static-rules }